 - Be positive about the whole experience: Always talk about nursery in positive terms to your child.
 Make it sound exciting, vibrant, energetic and fun filled.
 Smile a lot when you talk about it.
 Reading a book about nursery to them before bed is a good idea, as is taking time to walk past a nursery on a walk and point out the children having fun and doing exciting things.
 The most difficult time to remain positive is when you have to leave your child on the first day.
-It is important here to remember that the more you keep running back, or show signs of distress yourself, then the more your child will mirror your feelings.
-You must overcome your own clinginess at this point!
-The child will overcome theirs a few moments after you have walked out of the door!
-When you leave, smile and be positive and your child will do exactly the same.
+When you leave, smile and be positive and your child will feel secure to explore our setting independently.

 - Dress them in simple clothes: Too many zips and buttons, laces on shoes, tights can be a real problem for children, especially those who are recently toilet trained.
 A child likes their independence, so give them every chance to enjoy this new found freedom by dressing them in clothes that are easy for them to handle and put on themselves with the minimum of assistance.